How to Clean an Ultimate Pondless Waterfall

 How much does that add to your cost of ownership?

-My photo of the Original pondless waterfall was used in trade magazines and product catalogs to introduce the pondless waterfall concept to contractors and retailers and the entire internet.
+Using my concept, and with my permission to use my photo of the Original pondless waterfall, Aquascape then published the now famous photo in their trade magazines and product catalogs to introduce the pondless waterfall concept to the world.

-Look at the close-up photo of the catalog page showing my pondless waterfall - you can clearly see the rock and gravel that I got tired of trying to keep clean.
+Look at the close-up photo of the catalog page showing my Original pondless waterfall - you can clearly see the rock and gravel reservoir at the base of the waterfalls.

-At the time, our store was in the Pacific Northwest in Redmond - just outside Seattle, and fir tree needles became the nemesis of the pondless waterfall.
-I could not keep them out, and I could not remove them as fast as the wind would blow them in.
+At the time, our store was in the Pacific Northwest in Redmond, WA - just outside Seattle, and fir tree needles became the nemesis of the pondless waterfall.
+I could not keep the fir tree needles out of the rock and gravel reservoir.
+I could not remove them as fast as the wind would blow them in.

 The Original pondless waterfall featured the original hard-to-clean rock and gravel reservoir.
 I learned fast how difficult it was to clean and maintain, and I got sick and tired of the hassle!
 So I invented the Ultimate Pondless Waterfall to make the job of maintaining a pondless waterfall as easy as possible for my own peace of mind.